I’ve reached the age of becoming a grandparent. So have many of my friends.

 There’s something quite special about this experience.

 The novel coronavirus pandemic has posed a novel way of life for all of us.
 Beyond concerns about contagion, prevention, or slowing down its spread, and fears of illness and access to healthcare, one thing is clear.
-We are all facing grief and loss.
-The greatest loss is the tragic death of a parent, grandparent, relative or close family friend.

 Despite our growing awareness of mental health conditions, the relationship between creativity and mental illness is often misunderstood.
-In this Parent Strategy Announcement (PSA), Dr.
+In this short film, Dr.

 Perhaps the most pressing concern for parents who have a child with autism or a similar developmental issue is “What does the future hold?”